News & Community Involvement

 Bereavement Committee

 The Bereavement Committee comforts families during times of loss.
 The committee assists the family with visitation before and after a Memorial Service.
 The bereaved family should contact the Holden Beach Chapel Chaplain or Secretary with information concerning the service.
 The Bereavement Committee can provide punch and cookies at a reception after the service.
 If the family would like a meal or more substantial food items, names of caterers in the area can be provided.
-Committee members will set up and serve for any reception as needed.
+Committee members will set up and serve at receptions as needed.

 New Member Committee

 The Chapel Secretary receives and processes all new membership applications.
-She enters the information in the office membership book and computer data base, and emails a copy to the New Member Committee Chairman and to the Nominating Committee Chairman.
+She enters the information in the office membership book and computer data base and emails a copy to the New Member Committee Chairman and to the Nominating Committee Chairman.
 The New Member Committee Chairman contacts all new members to welcome them to the Chapel and to schedule a photo opportunity.
 The New Member Committee supplies all new members with an information packet.
 The Chairman communicates with the Chapel Secretary to maintain and update membership records on the computer.
 Members of this committee should be inviting, friendly, out-going and welcoming to all new members.

 Visitation

 The Visitation Committee is responsible for visiting those in the congregation who are home-bound, ill or who request a visit.
-Generally, the visits are planned and members go in teams of two or more.
+Generally, the visits are planned, and members go in teams of two or more.
 Hospitality and nursing home visits are included in this ministry.
 During a visit, lay-administered communion can be offered to those who request it in advance.
 Calls can be made to anyone who prefers a phone call rather than a visit.
 This team prepares and mails out cards to those who have moved or who are ill or homebound.

 Wednesday Night Dinners

 Wednesday night fellowship dinners are held at the Holden Beach Chapel in the fellowship hall.
 The meals are at 5:30 p.m. on the first Wednesday of the month from September – May.
 The meals are catered and offered to members, friends, and guests of the Chapel.
 Pre-registration is needed to plan for meals.
 The meals are offered for a freewill offering.
 The Wednesday night committee is a group of volunteers of men and women, who are responsible for handling the logistics of setting up and taking down the tables and chairs, and cleaning up following the meals.
-Committee members prepare beverages, and set up and serve the catered meal.
+Committee members prepare beverages and set up and serve the catered meal.

 Sunday Morning Refreshments

-Refreshments are served from the kitchen each Sunday from Memorial Day through Labor Day weekend, starting 30 minutes before and serving after the service.
+Refreshments are served from the kitchen each Sunday from Memorial Day through Labor Day weekend, between the 8:30 and 10 o’clock services, with food being available starting at 9:15.
 Refreshments should be simple, light, finger food items, approximately 4-5 selections.
+The Volunteers will provide all snacks.
 Snacks may be purchased or homemade or a combination of both.
 It is suggested to have both savory and sweet items.
-Suggested items include—cookies, mini donuts, muffins,
+Suggested items include—cookies, mini donuts, muffins, pretzels, popcorn and fruits such as small grape bunches, tangerine segments, etc. Volunteers can use their imagination and have fun.

-pretzels, popcorn and fruits such as grapes or peeled tangerines, etc. Volunteers can use imagination and have fun.
-Volunteers will supply the snacks.
-Coffee will be served with cream and sugar which is provided by the Chapel.
-A pitcher of ice water should be available also.
+A pitcher of ice water with cups should be made available.
+Volunteers will make both regular and decaffeinated coffee, which will be served with cream and sugar and is provided by the Chapel.
+To make coffee, use one half of a large pouch to one pot of water.
+Experience suggests that you will make 4-5 pots of coffee.
 The Chapel provides cups for coffee and water, napkins and serving plates for the snacks.
-Participants will make regular and decaffeinated coffee, set up the coffee with condiments, water and snacks.
+Participants will make regular and decaffeinated coffee, set up the coffee with condiments, water and provide and arrange snacks.
 They will make sure the kitchen is cleaned and everything put away after the service.
-Volunteers should turn off the hotplate, coffee maker and lights before leaving.
+Volunteers should turn off the hotplate, coffee maker (do not unplug the coffee maker!) and turn off the lights before leaving.

 Parsonage Welcoming Committee

 Each week the Holden Beach Chapel’s visiting Minister receives a one week stay in the Chapel parsonage in exchange for leading a Sunday worship service.
 The parsonage welcoming committee provides fresh fruit, a welcoming snack or home baked goodies along with a handwritten note to welcome the visiting minister and his/her family.
-Committee members can check with the Chapel Secretary to see when the visiting minister is planned to arrive.
+Committee members can check with the Chapel Secretary to see when the visiting minister is scheduled to arrive.

 COMMUNICATION/ADMINISTRATION